-In her 1926 Regents Report to the Missouri State Society, Mrs. Reppy tells of the chapter’s activities in that first year.
-She writes, “Our service as a [c]hapter in the home town has been to lead flag salute in Americanization Program in Church, same in Courthouse, Old Settlers Reunion and same at the Movie on Lincoln’s Birthday and Armistice Day.
-Independence Week was ushered in by bell ringing, flag raising, talks to children at that time, and a request for Missouri Day Observance at the school.” (undated report, handwritten by Mrs. Reppy)
+In her 1926 Regents Report to the Missouri State Society, the Regent tells of the chapter’s activities in that first year.
+She writes, “Our service as a chapter in the home town has been to lead flag salute in Americanization Program in Church, same in Courthouse, Old Settlers Reunion and same at the Movie on Lincoln’s Birthday and Armistice Day.
+Independence Week was ushered in by bell ringing, flag raising, talks to children at that time, and a request for Missouri Day Observance at the school.”

 Not all members who joined during that initial year lived in Jefferson County, Missouri.
 Members who joined because of ties to the county, lived not only in Hillsboro, Barnhart, and Herculaneum, but also in Nashville (Tennessee), New York City, Detroit (Michigan), St. Louis, Jefferson Barracks, and Clayton – the last two towns being located in St. Louis County immediately to the north.

-Mrs. Reppy was still regent of the King’s Trace Chapter NSDAR when the 1929 MSSDAR History was printed.
-By 1932, she was chapter historian under Mrs. John Franklyn Williams, chapter regent, and she compiled a book titled, “A Genealogical History of King’s Trace Chapter, D. A. R. [sic], Hillsboro, Missouri, and Jefferson County Marriages, 1821-1871,” which was requested by the National Society.
-Mrs. Reppy’s copy of this book is currently in possession of the registrar of the Louisiana Purchase Chapter NSDAR, along with other records from the King’s Trace Chapter.
+By 1932, the Organizing Regent was chapter historian and she compiled a book titled, “A Genealogical History of King’s Trace Chapter, D. A. R. [sic], Hillsboro, Missouri, and Jefferson County Marriages, 1821-1871,” which was requested by the National Society.
+A copy of this book is currently in possession of the registrar of the Louisiana Purchase Chapter NSDAR, along with other records from the King’s Trace Chapter.

 The King’s Trace Chapter NSDAR appears in the annual Missouri State Society DAR Yearbooks.
 Their membership numbers varied between 13 and 17 members through 1958; membership in the nearby Louisiana Purchase Chapter NSDAR varied between 20 and 25 members during this same time period.
 King’s Trace members continued doing the work of the Daughters of the American Revolution, both in Jefferson County, in Missouri, and across the United States in support of projects of the National Society.